akroelling/akroelling/README.md

 - 👋 Hi, I’m @akroelling
-- 👀 I’m interested in coding for PowerShell and IoT formmy Lab and my classes
+- 👀 I’m interested in coding for PowerShell and IoT for my Lab and my classes
 - 🌱 I’m currently learning PowerShell, Python, Arduino/ESP, Linux
 - 💞️ I’m looking to collaborate on nothing at this time but maybe later
 - 📫 How to reach me; via github messages (if it exist, i don't know roght now)